rwcitek/StructureAndInterpretationOfComputerShells-Nushell/NushellProgramming.md

 in other shells:

 - Blocks : That contain their own scope
+  * This has an effect on things like 'cd dir', remains only while block is in scope
 - Closures : Lambdafunctions thatare first class language variables and parameters.
-- Higher order commands that operate over their input like map, reduce, filter -Parallel execution of code.
+- Higher order commands that operate over their input like each, reduce, filter -Parallel execution of code.